MohamedTBadr/3DOS-C1T2-Organizo/README.md

 ```
 ## Edit user profile
 ```
-It allows the user to change first name, last name, phone number, and edit the profile picture, as all users start with a default picture
+Allows the user to change first name, last name, phone number, and edit the profile picture, as all users start with a default picture
 ```
 ## Change password